smarulanda/personal-site/_posts/2015-02-07-how-to-jekyll.md

 Next, the git repo is cloned into the temporary location.
 Once cloned the script will run the Jekyll build task and specifiy a destination (the public directory).
 Finally, the temporary clone is removed.
 Yay!

 ## All together now
-We should now have everything we need to succesfully auto-deploy our local changes to our production server.
+We should now have everything we need to successfully auto-deploy our local changes to our production server.
 Using your favorite git GUI (or the command line) you can commit and push your changes to the repo on your production server.
 Once the repo receives your changes it will fire off the `post-receive` hook which will build your site.
 That's it!

 ## Useful Links
 - [Git on the Server - Setting Up the Server][git on the server]{:target="_blank"} - git-scm